3 Days In Rome | A Perfect Family Itinerary In Italy

 Tours & Activities – Get Your Guide

-Whether you’re planning a short Italian trip or are visiting as part of a longer itinerary, this three-day adventure covers Rome’s must-see highlights.
+Whether planning a short Italian trip with kids or visiting as part of a longer itinerary, this three-day adventure covers Rome’s must-see highlights.

 Day 1 | The Treasures of Ancient Rome – Colosseum, Roman Forum, Pantheon & Altar of the Fatherland